obaidulsarker/postgresql-resources/patroni/patroni-setup-manual.md

 dnf -y install haproxy
 ```

-- ### Identify Primary and Standby endpoints through Patroni REST API
+- #### Identify Primary and Standby endpoints through Patroni REST API
   - <strong>GET /master:</strong> primary health check endpoint.
-It returns HTTP status code 200 only when the Patroni node is in the state running, the role is primary with leader lock.
+It returns HTTP status code 200 only when the Patroni node is in the state running and the role is primary with leader lock.

   - <strong>GET /replica:</strong> replica health check endpoint.
 It returns HTTP status code 200 only when the Patroni node is in the state running, the role is replica and noloadbalance tag is not set.

-- ### Configure the haproxy.
+- #### Configure the haproxy.

   ```
   vi /etc/haproxy/haproxy.cfg